 An officer, owner, general partner or LLC member manager, plan administrator, fiduciary, or an authorized representative must sign.
-An officer is the president, vice president, treasurer, chief accounting officer, etc. signing on behalf of the taxpayer, you must attach to Form 8822-B a copy of your power of attorney.
+An officer is the president, vice president, treasurer, chief accounting officer, etc.

+If you are a representative signing on behalf of the taxpayer, you must attach to power of attorney.
 To do this, you can use Form 2848.
 The Internal Revenue Service will not complete an address or responsible party change from an "unauthorized" third party.